n3wscott/kubectl-select/README.md

 kubectl select
 ```

-This will show a menu driven off the currently configured Kubernetes clients.
+This will show a menu-driven selector from the locally configured Kubernetes clients.

 Select one by pressing `ENTER`.
 To cancel, `ESC` or `q`.